kristinemlarson/gnssrefl/README.md

 See documentation for [gnssir_input](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.gnssir_input.html) for new refraction models.

 How do you find out which version are you running?
-Any of the major pieces of code should display this information on the first line.
-Try <code>rinex2snr</code>.
+Any of the major pieces of code (rinex2snr, gnssir, subdaily) should display this information on the first line of the screen output.

-If you want to sign up for the GNSS-IR email list, please contact Kristine Larson.
+If you would like to sign up for the GNSS-IR email list, please contact Melissa Weber at Melissa.weber@earthscope.org

 [Youtube videos for beginners](https://www.youtube.com/channel/UCC1NW5oS7liG7C8NBK148Bg).